ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/android_opencv_camera/add-camera.md

 ![img10](Figures/10.png)

 ## Display images
-To display images, we need to modify the onCameraFrame method so that the image from the camera is displayed in the ImageView.
+To display images, you need to modify the onCameraFrame method so that the image from the camera is displayed in the ImageView.
 You will also declare Mat objects to store the image from the camera.

 Follow these steps (all changes to be made in `MainActivity.kt`):